Article

 This shows you the amount of total working capital dedicated to unsold stock.
 Generally speaking, a ratio of less than 1 implies that your business is highly liquid - that you turn inventory into cash efficiently.

-Clearly the less working capital you have tied up in unsold inventory, the better.
+The less working capital you have tied up in unsold inventory, the better.

-Inventory to working capital = Inventory / Working capital
+Inventory to working capital = Inventory/working capital

 Your balance sheet shows £800,000 spent on inventory (an asset).
 You have £200,000 in accounts receivable, thus your total assets are £1 million.